 The following conversation is made between Parsagon’s editor-at-large Azadeh Ghahvie and Arash Tanhai, graphic designer and founder of Angah – an archival-conceptual magazine that documents aspects […]

-“Thrush in the Cage” written by Nima Youshij is the first book that I borrowed after my first library subscription.
+“Thrush in the Cage” written by Nima Youshij is the first book I borrowed after my first library subscription.
 I was only ten, and with this book I felt I seriously stepped into the world of readers.
-Impressed by the big notebook on which my name was written and the subscription paper that my teacher had to sign, I read the book even more carefully and turned my thought to the moral point of the story.
-Surprisingly not long after this feeling, another book drove me towards a completely different world: “Devilin theDusk”1.
-The cover showed the picture of a blond girl who was running along a street and a black car was chasing afterher.
+Under the influence of the big notebook on which my name was written, and the subscription paper that my teacher had to sign, I read the book even more carefully and gave a thought to the moral point of the story.
+Surprisingly not long after this feeling, another book push me into a completely different world: “Devilin theDusk”1.
+The cover showed the picture of a girl withblond hair who was running along a the street and a black car was chasing afterher.